 - Testing phase in the new system

-- Step-by-step migration and redirect management
+- Gradual migration with proper redirect management

-Our recommendation based on company size:
+Our recommendation by business size:

-- Enterprise Level: Shopify Plus, Commercetools or Scayle
+- Enterprise level: Shopify Plus, Commercetools, or Scayle